nubenetes/awesome-kubernetes/docs/gitops.md

 - [geekflare.com: An Introduction to GitOps](https://geekflare.com/gitops-introduction/)
 - [thenewstack.io: GitOps Use Cases You May Not Have Considered](https://thenewstack.io/gitops-use-cases-you-may-not-have-considered/)
 - [kumomind.medium.com: Should I consider the GitOps methodology?](https://kumomind.medium.com/should-i-consider-the-gitops-methodology-f49e042b8c22)
-- [dzone: GitOps: How to Ops Your Git the Right Way 🌟](https://dzone.com/articles/gitops-how-to-ops-your-git-the-right-way) In this article we’ll look into the specifics of creating Git repositories structures  —  the very core of the GitOps approach.
+- [==dzone: GitOps: How to Ops Your Git the Right Way== 🌟](https://dzone.com/articles/gitops-how-to-ops-your-git-the-right-way) In this article we’ll look into the specifics of creating Git repositories structures  —  the very core of the GitOps approach.
 - [braindose.blog: 4 Key Characteristics for a Successful GitOps Implementation](https://braindose.blog/2020/03/18/4-key-characteristics-of-gitops/)
 - [blog.container-solutions.com: GitOps: The Bad and the Ugly](https://blog.container-solutions.com/gitops-limitations)
 - [cloudogu.com: GitOps in Software Development 🌟](https://cloudogu.com/en/glossary/gitops/)